Matthew-Man/mark-react-proj--component-tree/README.md

 ## Learning Outcomes

 - Render a React component from within another
-- Draw out the component tree
+- Draw out the component tree of an app
+- Explore components using Developer Tools

 ## Exercise 1: Installing and demoing